bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 ### Attribute Contains Selector

-When looking to find an element based on part of an attribute value, but not an exact match, the asterisk character, \*, may be used within the square brackets of a selector.
+When looking to find an element based on part of an attribute value, but not an exact match, the asterisk character, &ast;, may be used within the square brackets of a selector.
 The asterisk should fall just after the attribute name, directly before the equals sign.
 Doing so denotes that the value to follow only needs to appear, or be contained, within the